northeastern-rc/rc-public-documentation/docs/source/classroom/class_use.md

 ## What software is available to use with my class on the cluster?

 Many software packages are available, including popular software apps such as Jupyter Notebook, RStudio, and MATLAB.
-If you have an account on the cluster, you can see the list of available software by using the `module avail` command.
+If you have an account on the cluster, you can see the list of available software by using the `module avail` command (run in the command line).
 See {ref}`using-module` for more information.
 Students have access to all the modules on the cluster.
 They can also use the interactive apps available on Open OnDemand.
 See {ref}`using-ood` for more information.
-We can also install additional modules and libraries for your class as needed.
+Instructors can install many other software packages using {ref}`conda`.

 ## My class needs access to a specific software application that I do not see installed on the cluster or Open OnDemand (OOD).
 What should I do?

-If your class requires software not currently installed on the cluster or OOD, follow the procedure below to request that software be installed on the cluster.
+If your class requires software not currently installed on the cluster, OOD, and are unable to install it in a conda environment, follow the procedure below to request that software be installed on the cluster.
 You must be a professor or instructor to initiate this request.
 Students in your class should refrain from making this request.
 If your students need a specific software application, you must complete the form for them.
 This is to ensure that we only get one request for the software.
 Students in one class often make multiple requests for the same software, so having all requests go through the professor or instructor reduces this overlap.

 To request additional software (**instructors only**):